Programming-0101/TheBook/manuscript/log-summary.md

 Define the term "object" as used in OOP
 : An object is an instance of a class.
 : Each object has its own "state" (values) for its fields, and all objects based on any given class are distinct from each other.
-The internal values (state)for an object’s fields can be changed independently of other objects of the same class.
+The internal values (state)for an object's fields can be changed independently of other objects of the same class.

-Describe the syntax of static and non-static method declarations : Static methods are "shared" by all instances (objects) of a class, and can be called without even having to have an instance of the method’s class.
+Describe the syntax of static and non-static method declarations : Static methods are "shared" by all instances (objects) of a class, and can be called without even having to have an instance of the method's class.
-: Non-static methods, on the other hand, can only be called for a given object (instance of a class) and will "act on" (or "act on behalf of") that object (and any other objects are not affected by the given object’s method call).
+: Non-static methods, on the other hand, can only be called for a given object (instance of a class) and will "act on" (or "act on behalf of") that object (and any other objects are not affected by the given object's method call).

 Compare and contrast the syntax for method declarations (implementations) vs. method calls (for both static and non-static methods)
 : …